Goddard/Project-IE-4k/README.md

  - MacOS NOT SUPPORTED - I don't have a mac.
 I don't think it would take too much to get it working, but I just haven't tested yet.

 ### Hardware Support
 GPU - Nvidia, AMD, and Intel should work.
 I personally only have an Nvidia GPU so I haven't tested the others.
+User "draghan" on discord tested AMD and it does appear to work in their testing.
 Please report issues if it isn't using your GPU when doing GPU operations(e.g. upscale).
 I tested on a 4090 with 24 GB of VRAM, but it should still work if you have less VRAM available it will just take longer.

 CPU - More cores more speed, but any CPU should still funciton.
 The tasks the project does requires ample CPU power though.
 I don't recommend trying to perform pie4k operations on a system without a GPU, but it is technically still possible, but it will probably take several days to complete if not weeks.